 You might be wondering how bone broth relates to medicinal mushrooms?
 We all know how profound and therapeutic a good old fashion bone broth can be for digestion, skin, joints, and brain function.
-Allison of Flabs to Fitness brings you this awesome creation that enhances the effectiveness of bone broth by adding Real Mushrooms Cordyceps-Militaris mushroom extract.
-If you are new to this fascinating mushroom.
-Cordyceps Militaris is well known to support immunity, adrenal, kidney, and lung function.
+Allison of Flabs to Fitness brings you this awesome creation that enhances the effectiveness of bone broth by adding Real Mushrooms Cordyceps militaris mushroom extract.
+If you are new to this fascinating mushroom, Cordyceps militaris is well-known for supporting immunity, adrenal, kidney, and lung function.

 Cordyceps-M showcases promising results to help athletes or anyone looking to get the most out of everyday performance.
 Some studies suggest it can boost exercise performance and by increasing ATP production and enhance antioxidant enzyme levels in the body as well as decreasing lactic acid build-up.
 Cordyceps-M displays many anti-fatigue properties!
 Now that you have some background on Cordyceps Militaris.
 Let’s carry on now to the recipe portion!

 - 1/2 organic onion, sliced

 - 1 Tbsp Real Mushrooms Cordyceps mushroom powder

 - Enough water to cover the bones / fill your slow cooker

 - Add all ingredients to your slow cooker and place the top on.